Walter Duddins: Young communist

 Between 1925 and 1933 Walter Duddins lived in Dortmund and (between 1930 and 1932) in Erfurt with Johanna Melzer (1904-1960), who would be commended by admirers after 1945 for having avoided betraying comrades under torture during the Hitler year, despite spending more than ten of those years in a series of prisons.
 Walter Duddins is believed to have died in a Soviet labour camp in 1945.

+Between 1925 and 1932, Duddins lived with fellow activist Johanna Melzer, who later wrote that Duddins had a larger influcence over her political awakening.

 Party promotions and prison

 In January 1926, following his “rehabilitation” by the party leadership, Duddins was appointed Party Secretary for the Duisburg sub-region.
 He then served, between 1927 and 1929, as Party Secretary for the Bochum region.
-Although his personal convictions drew him towards comrades such as Kurt Landau and Anton Grylewicz of the party’s ”Trotskyite” left-wing opposition faction, when the inevitable split occurred, he remained loyal to the Stalinist party line represented by the German party leadership under Ernst Thälmann.
+Although his personal convictions drew him towards comrades such as Kurt Landau and Anton Grylewicz of the party's ”Trotskyite” left-wing opposition faction, when the inevitable split occurred, he remained loyal to the Stalinist party line represented by the German party leadership under Ernst Thälmann.
 In 1927 Duddins was sentenced to six months in prison for “Widerstand gegen die Staatsgewalt” (‘’loosely, ”resisting state authority”’’).
 A year later, in March 1928, he was sentenced to an eighteen month period if detention in a low-security "fortress prison" following conviction under a charge of “Zersetzung der Schutzpolizei” (‘’loosely, “degrading the regional security police”’’).

 Parliamentarian

 In May 1928 Duddins was elected to membership of the Prussian Landtag (state parliament), representing the Communist Party in the “Westphalia-South” electoral district, for which he was the third candidate on the party list.
 He was re-elected in 1932, this time for the Erfurt electoral district.
 He continued to serve as a member of the Prussian parliament till the abolition of democracy during 1933).
 He also worked as regional party secretary for the Dortmund sub-region from 1930.
-Shortly after taking on the Dortmund party secretaryship, as the polarisation of politics spilled onto German streets in the backwash from the Wall Street crash, Duddins was subject to an assassination attempt by Ernst Röhm’s Nazi paramilitaries.
+Shortly after taking on the Dortmund party secretaryship, as the polarisation of politics spilled onto German streets in the Great Depression after the Wall Street crash, Duddins was subject to an assassination attempt by Ernst Röhm's Nazi paramilitaries.
 Notwithstanding the failure of the attempt to kill him, by the end of 1930 he had relocated to Erfurt, serving between 1930 and 1932 as “Polleiter” (loosely, "Head of Party Policy") for the Thüringen district.